-A fairly true story (as true as memory serves) by Dawning McGinnis
+A story as true as memory serves by Dawning McGinnis

 “Sit next to the door and be ready to jump if we start to go over” my dad yelled as we barreled down the rough, dusty road.
 I sat on the step in front of the passenger sliding door to our more than twenty year old 1968 GMC laundry van and watched the rocks and plants that lived in the embankment on the safe side of the road go by so fast that they became smears of colors.
 I was not scared, I was ready.
 I would be Dad’s only chance of surviving if the road got lazy and dropped our van down hundreds of feet of jagged minerals, rocks, and trees.

 We had been in the wooded mountains, of a later well debated place in Oregon, for weeks.
 We carved out new tire tracks on the logging roads throughout the area and had been gaining altitude our entire trip.
 Slowly, as we traveled higher, the shelter of the forest faded to reveal the bare earth all around us.
 The gravel way was hard to distinguish from the rest of the rocky boulders.
 The road kept climbing, taking us with it.
 Soon our reliable companion, the road, became old and neglected.
 Things then quickly got worse for the once-secure stretch; rains had washed out the outer ledge and created ominous caverns and pockets waiting to trick passersby into their graves.